Understanding the Israel-UAE Deal | Episode 107

 Phil Walter joins returns to the show to look at how the U.S. processes and evaluates the threat posed by North Korea.
 We try to separate the rhetoric and action to cut through the hype.
 We examine American concepts of security and risk and how emotional responses drive both.
 Is war with North Korea likely?
 Is it justified when weighing some of the worst possible outcomes?

-Phil has served in the military, the intelligence community, and the inter-agency.
+, the intelligence community, and the inter-agency.
 He is also the found of Divergent Options.
 His written works are catalogued on Storify and archived at www.philwalter1058.com.
 I highly recommend them if you are at all interested in national security issues.
 You can follow him on Twitter @philwalter1058.

 Art in Diplomacy and Conflict | Episode 34